What We Would Ride

 With a larger frame and tire (14") than the Scoot, the Scoot XL is perfect for taller kids too big for a 12" but not yet able to manage a 16" bike.

 Frame Material: Aluminum Alloy

-Riding through snow, mud and dirt, the knobby tires on the XL easily ride over hills and jumps.
-In addition to performance, the knobby tires on aluminum rims with black spokes provided an older, more mature look to the bike that both of our testers appreciated.
+Riding through snow, mud, and dirt, the knobby tires on the XL easily maneuver over hills and jumps.
+In addition to performance, the knobby tires on aluminum rims provide an older, more mature look to the bike that both of our testers appreciated.

 By: Natalie Martins